4d/4d-for-ios/docs/ProjectEditor-BuildPanel.md

 * **Install:** Installs the application on a connected device.

-Select a Simulator on which you can build and test your app, then press the **Build and Run** button.
+Select a Simulator on which to build and test your app, and press the **Build and Run** button.

 ![BuildTab](assets/en/project-editor/Build-Tab-4D-for-iOS.png)

-You're now ready to explore 4D for iOS on your own and build your iOS project!
+You're now ready to explore 4D for iOS on your own and build your own iOS project!